canguezelhan/key-value-memory-network/README.md

 #### Running model.py

 The script, when executed, creates several files as output.
-These files can be found in the directory key_value_memory/results0/
+These files can be found in the directory key_value_memory/results/

 There are serval flags within model.py.
-Check all avaiable flags with the following command.
+Check all available flags with the following command.
 ```
 python model.py -h
 ```